-This role has grown in importance since it was first established in 2009, with cyber security attacks growing more sophisticated on a regular basis.
+This role has grown in importance since it was first established, with cybersecurity attacks growing more sophisticated on a regular basis.
 It's up to these airmen to protect the Air Force from potential cyber threats.

 Duties of Air Force Cyber Transport Specialists

 These Airmen are like the IT specialists of the Air Force.
 They provide mission-critical voice, data, and video services, deploy and operate expeditionary communications systems, and monitor the performance of systems and circuits.